liarIIadao/Dynamic-web-interface-with-user-centric-portals/README.md

 # Sign out:

-Click on sign out button to sign out (amazing)
+Click on sign out button to sign out

 Cards and unused button will disappear

-# What I learn
-1. bootstrap is powerful, some components in bootstrap such as popover need other library to work
-2. Form by default wont reset its content unless a reset() is operated on it
-3. Jquery is less write do more, and its more convenient to manipulate DOM elements than vanila javascript
-4. JS class getter and setter are different from java
-5. In js array map() can be used to specific piecies of info from original one, filter() return a subset of array based on callbackfn